 Law Library Code of Conduct

-The Library strives to make the print and electronic collection available to all patrons while providing a safe and welcoming environment for reading, learning and other library activities.
+The Library strives to make the print and electronic collection available to all patrons while providing a safe and welcoming environment.

 Library users may not engage in conduct that disrupts or interferes with the normal operations of the Library, its staff, or its use by others.
 Such conduct may include, but is not limited to: